Finding Specified Data Values In Exercises 31–38, answer the ques... | Channels for Pearson+

 1

+Step 3: Use the z-score table or a statistical calculator to find the z-score corresponding to the 75th percentile.
+The cumulative probability up to this z-score is 0.75.
+From standard z-tables, the z-score for the 75th percentile is approximately .

+Step 4: Rearrange the z-score formula to solve for X (the red blood cell count): .
+Substitute the values: .

-Perform the calculation to find the weight.
-This value represents the first quartile of the distribution, meaning 25% of the weights are below this value.
+Step 5: Perform the calculation to find the value of X. This will give the minimum red blood cell count that falls in the top 25% of the distribution.
+Ensure the units are consistent (millions of cells per microliter).

 Verified video answer for a similar problem: